 Thankfully, that feeling was terrifying.

 Some part of me realized that I did not want a treatment center to be the place that I felt most comfortable.
-I had met so many women who had bounced from treatment center to treatment center and talked about them like resorts or sororities.
+I had met so many women who had bounced from treatment center to treatment center.
+They talked about them like resorts or sororities.

 I knew that I did not want that to be my path.